NL33/electron-git/znext.md

 right click and send to trash

 # Next
+GIT saving
+--identify which docs have changed since last save --if doc is word doc, identify if copy already exists of it (use the path)

+Right Click Menu:
 -rename file option in right-click folder
 -when creating a new folder or file, prevent the same file name or folder name within a directory from being used twice -when deleting a folder with the right click menu, you should also delete its subfolders.
 Should be description at "trash" package, or related "del" package for how to do that.
+-add icons next to folders to show that you can open them (caret for when open and closed)

 click save version on toolbar, and save the version with git.
 NOTE: